Payouts

 }

-To send funds to an M-Pesa Till account (Kenya only), use the till destination.
+To send funds to an M-Pesa Till account, use the same top-level payout fields and set destination to Till.

 Payout Method Object (Till):